ids/cluster-builder/README.md

 > You will be prompted for the ESXi root password as it is required for the ovftool - which does not appear to work with passwordless SSH.

 > TODO: Future enhancements would switch to using PowerCLI or the vSphere API for remote control.

+## Cluster Builder Usage

+The __cluster-builder__ project is designed as a generic toolset for deployment.
+All user specific configuration information is stored in the cluster definition packages with are kept in the __clusters__ folder.

+It is recommended that an organization establish a base folder git repository within the __clusters__ folder to store their cluster definition packages.
+Anything kept in __clusters__ will be ignored by the parent cluster-builder git repository.

+Eg.

+	cluster-builder
+		|_ clusters
+			|_ ids (my organization - git repo - named anything - shorter is better)
+				|_ swarm-dev (my cluster definition package)
+					|_ hosts (the cluster inventory hosts file)

+All resulting artifacts from __cluster-builder__ are then stored within the cluster definition package.

 ## Deploying a Cluster
 To deploy a cluster use **cluster-deploy**: